ChrisSchulze/portfolio/portfolio/works/project-3.md

 ---
 ### Issue

 <p class="lead">When we rebranded the DHB their new website was already in the making.
-The design was a faceless and the information architecture needed to be improved.</p>
+The design was generic and the information architecture needed improvement.</p>

 ### Approach

 If we wanted to make a difference we had to be quick.
-We agreed to work in three one-week sprints and see what we could come up with.
+We agreed to work in three one-week sprints and see what we could come up with in that time period.

 ![](/upload/DHB_Designs_2.jpg)